 The weather in Jebel Hafeet isn’t as harsh as it is in the UAE.
 Temperatures here are consistently below 40 degrees Celsius.
 The best time to come here is the winter when the temperatures are even lower and it can get a bit hazy occasionally.

-- Al-Ain Zoo: Founded in 1968, this was an initiative by the then ruler, the late Sheikh Zayed.
+: Founded in 1968, The Al- Ain Zoo was an initiative by the then-ruler, the late Sheikh Zayed.
 It’s ten kilometers to the Green Mubazzarah’s north.
 It’s a large zoo, home to 4,000 animals of 200 species.

-- Al-Ain Oasis: The UAE’s first UNESCO Heritage Site, the Al Ain Oasis stands out as it’s not a modern construction built to emulate the heritage style.
-Saved from the wave of modernization, this protected zone still features the Falaj irrigation system that dates back 3,000 years.
+: The UAE’s first UNESCO Heritage Site, the Al Ain Oasis stands out as it’s not a modern construction built to emulate the heritage style.
+Saved from the wave of modernisation, this protected zone still features the Falaj irrigation system that dates back 3,000 years.
 There are innumerable date palm trees in the lovely gardens of the 12,000 hectares oasis.

-- Mercure Jebel Hafeet Hotel: Located atop the Jebel Hafeet Mountain, this opulent hotel offers spectacular views of the valley.
+: Located atop Jebel Hafeet Mountain, this opulent hotel offers spectacular views of the valley.
 The rooftop swimming pool is simply spectacular.

 - While there are no specific opening hours, it’s best to schedule your visit between 11 AM and 11 PM

-- Hiring a taxi or a renting a vehicle is an economical option if you are traveling in a group
+- Hiring a taxi or renting a vehicle is an economical option if you are travelling in a group

 - Make sure that you carry water bottles and some snacks.
 Take hiking poles with you if you plan to hike

 - It’s best to start early in the day especially if you are hiking